Obvious Racism in Florida’s Criminal Justice System

 Brett Metcalf is a criminal defense attorney in Tampa, Florida.
 His experience as both a prosecutor and defense attorney reflect his commitment to understanding and improving our criminal justice practices.
 With over 10 years of experience and a community-driven business philosophy, Brett has centered his practice around defending the rights of Florida’s citizens.

-If you or a loved one is currently facing criminal charges, Brett Metcalf, Criminal Defense Attorney, P.A. can help.
+If you or a loved one is currently facing criminal charges, Metcalf Falls, Criminal Defense Attorneys, P.A. can help.
 Reach out online or call (813) 258-4800 to for a free and confidential consultation.